DeepMind

 Quotes:

-“We may change our approach and recommendations over time as we gain experience and insights on the projected capabilities of future frontier models.” (p.
-1)
+“We may change our approach over time as we gain experience and insights on the projected capabilities of future frontier models.
+We will review the Framework periodically and we expect it to evolve substantially as our understanding of the risks and benefits of frontier models improves.” (p.
+2)

 4.5.3 The company has a strong speak-up culture (33.3%) 0%